Apply Online for learner permit or driving licence services, including renewal, updates, exchanges, and replacements.

 If you exchanged an Irish driving licence in a recognised state for a driving licence issued by that state, you must submit that licence to the NDLS when applying for an Irish driving licence.

-A Recognised State driving licence may be exchanged up to a maximum of one year after it expires with an accompanying letter of entitlement.
+A Recognised State driving licence may be exchanged up to a maximum of one year after it expires.
 After this period, applicants will need to apply for a learner permit.

 To make an online application you need the following